wagner-deoliveira/versify/README.md

 ## TODO:
 - Create a new branch and a pull request using GitHub API
+- Integration with Jenkins
-- Add option to select a desired output directory
+- <del>Add option to select a desired output directory</del>